altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - queryResult: {total: <int>, tags: {<tag>: <int>, ...}, pivs: [{...}, ...], timeHeader: {<year:month>: true|false, ...}}: result of query, brought from server
 - queryTags: [<string>, ...]: list of tags of the current query
 - rpivMap:<pivId> <str>: maps the id of an uploaded piv to the id of its local counterpart - the converse of `pivMap`
+- showSelectAllButton(Local|Uploaded): if `undefined`, the button will not show; if `true`, it will show the "select all" button; if set to `false`, it will show the "unselect all" button.
 - showButtons(Local|Uploaded) (boolean): if true, shows buttons to perform actions in LocalView/UploadedView
 - swiped(Local|Uploaded) (boolean): controls the swipable tag list on LocalView/UploadedView
 - tagFilter(Local|Uploaded) <str>: value of filter of tagging modal in LocalView/UploadedView